 DEPOSIT & RESERVATION Reservations can be made by contacting our office at 800.252.6581.
 A 25% non-refundable deposit is required to reserve your spot.
 The remainder is due 45 days prior to the trip departure.

 After your reservation, we will promptly send you a trip packet including general information on your trip, your invoice and statement, gear list, and medical and liability waiver forms that you will need to return to our office.

-Cancelled Trips: We reserve the right to cancel a trip due to insufficient reservations, water or weather conditions.
+Canceled Trips: WRO reserves the right to cancel a trip due to insufficient reservations, weather or water conditions.
 In such cases, a full refund for the trip is given.
-If possible, we will offer an option of a different trip of comparable type.
+If possible, we will offer the option of a different or comparable type trip.